collective/Products.DateRecurringIndex/README.rst

 only if the start and until values are non-naive python datetimes.
 Just keep it in mind when using this index: If you use recurring dates and you want dst-adjust make sure your implementation returns a python datetime.
-And also keep in mind: If youre i.e. in Austria with CET timezone, add a recurring date: it will look fine to you, every day at 11:00am, doesnt matter if DST or not, your event happens.
+And also keep in mind: If you are i.e. in Austria with CET timezone, add a recurring date: it will look fine to you, every day at 11:00am, doesn't matter if DST or not, your event happens.
 If you go international and your event is shown in a different timezone - or in the same in a country without DST at all - it might differ and is not always at the the time.